 While we were endlessly motivated by the audience we’d fallen so in love with and connected to, we grew resentful of the time and money we were spending administering the blog, instead of being able to focus on having fun and just sharing and enjoying the things that simply compelled us.
 While we grew exhausted of having to defend parts of the blog that weren’t necessarily perfectly paleo or about parenting, we began thinking about what our true passions were.
 What we wanted to blog about.
 Which is when we decided we wanted to pull back and just run a personal blog again.
 One that was just about us, about anything we wanted to share – we wanted to be able to be real about everything.

-Of course, we’re still our own definition of Paleo.
+Of course, we still mindful of what our bodies respond well to – Stacy avoids gluten and nightshades, Matt stays gluten-free, and the teens are all navigating what works for them in the real world.
 We’re not abandoning everything we believe – after all, this is about being REAL.
 But our diet and lifestyle isn’t “perfect” (it never has been).
 We do what works for us, and that might not work for you – that’s OK, that’s why there are hundreds (thousands) of free recipes on our blog so you can find ones that DO work for you!

 While we still absolutely plan to share recipes on the blog – they won’t be the majority of posts anymore and they won’t all be “clean paleo.”
 You’ll begin seeing recipes with foods the way our family REALLY eats – with high quality dairy, white rice, and whatever else is on our table.
 We’ll also be talking more about other things that are important to us and our personal beliefs.
 That might not mirror how you feel or believe.
 Again, that’s OK – what makes this world fantastic is the diversity among us!